kevgo/straides/README.md

     # Render a custom JSON response.
     error 401, :json => { :code => 401, :message => 'Please log in first.' }

+# Customizing Straides

+Straides can be configured by creating an initializer file at _config/initializers/straides.rb_.

+    Straides.configure do |config|

+      # Disable auto-loading of Straides into every controller.
+      config.auto_load = false
+    end

+## Auto-loading.

+Straides loads the `error` helper method by default into every controller.
+If you don't want that, for example because you only want to use Straides in certain controllers, you can disable this auto-loading behavior with `config.auto_load = false`.
+Please note that you then have to include Straides into every controller manually, like this:

+    class FooController < ApplicationController
+      include Straides

+      ...
+    end